 The curl is a command-line tool that is used to download and upload files from the command line without any GUI.
-Even the curl is a cross-platform tool it is mainly designed and used in Linux distributions like Ubuntu, Mint, Debian, Kali, CentOS.
-Proxy is an intermediate system in a network that is used to access another part of the network or the internet.
+Even the curl is a cross-platform tool it is mainly designed and used in Linux distributions like Ubuntu, Mint, Debian, Kali, and CentOS.
+A proxy is an intermediate system in a network that is used to access another part of the network or the internet.
 The curl command can be also used with proxy but we should provide proxy-related configuration with parameters.
-In this tutorial, we will learn how to use the curl command for a different type and configuration proxy systems.
+In this tutorial, we will learn how to use the curl command for different types and configuration proxy systems.

 Use curl with HTTP Proxy

 We will start with a basic curl proxy usage example.
 The proxy IP address and the proxy port number are provided with the -x or –proxy parameter.
 In the following example, we will use the proxy with IP address 192.168.100.150 and port number 8080.

 $ curl -x 192.168.100.150:8080 http://linuxtect.com